A Physical and Mathematical Framework for the Semantic Theory of Evolution: Evolutionary Pressures on Communication Codes

 \section{Evolutionary Pressures on Communication Codes}

-In this section I discuss the direction of evolutionary pressures on biological codes.
-Since testimonies reporting to a judge can be seen as a communication channel \cite{shafer-tversky-85CS}, entropic considerations can be adapted from Shannon-Weaver's Information Theory (IT) \cite{shannon-weaver-49} onto ET.

-IT assumes that a source emits characters drawn from a given alphabet, which travel through a noisy channel until they reach a receiver.
-Noise is able to alter characters, swithing them into other characters from the given alphabet.
-Thus, in order to minimize errors each single character is coded into a sequence of characters.
-In this way, even if noise alters one character in the sequence, the damaged sequence is still sufficiently similar to the original one to enable the receiver to reconstruct the original character.
-Notably, in order for this mechanism to work it is essential that the receiver knows the alphabet of the source, i.e., the set of all possible characters.
+Similarly to the pairs of differences between ET and PT discussed in \S~\ref{subsec:ET}, ET can add the following features to IT:

+\begin{enumerate} \item While Shannon's IT assumes that the source emits characters drawn from a given alphabet, known to the receiver, I shall henceforth assume that novel characters can be generated, unknown to the receiver.
+This is relevant for communication between living beings, because random mutations can generate novelties whose effects arbitrary communication codes can fan out.

-ET generalizes the framework of IT with multiple sources emitting partially overlapping character sets (the evidence) whose overlap is further enhanced by coding and subsequently by transmission through a noisy channel.
-Figure~\ref{fig:fusion} illustrates this generalization.
+\item ET generalizes IT with multiple sources emitting partially overlapping character sets (the evidence) whose overlap is further enhanced by coding characters into sequences and their transmission through a noisy channel.
+Figure~\ref{fig:fusion} illustrates this state of affairs. \end{enumerate}

-IT defines \emph{information} as the reduction of uncertainty upon receiving a character.
-Thus, rare characters that have a low probability to be emitted convey more information than common characters do.

-The \emph{information entropy} of a source is an an average of the information conveyed by the single characters.
-It is maximum when all characters are emitted with equal probability.

-Life does not escape the general trend towards greater thermodynamic entropy, but it can macroscopically decrease entropy --- the structures of living organisms --- by compensating it with higher entropy at more microscopic levels (e.g., heat dissipation) \cite{jeffery-pollack-rovelli-19E} \cite{jeffery-rovelli-20TN}.
-Information entropy can be used as a measure of the macroscopic order generated by the communication codes living organisms.
-This measure does not need to capture exact dynamics, for all we need is a suitable Lyapunov function to describe the trend towards greater structure in the information conveyed by communication codes (see \S~\ref{app:Lyapunov}).
+Adapting IT to the life sciences implies moving from an engineering setting where communication happens as planned, to an evolutionary system that is capable of generating unpredictable novelties that are subject to physical laws, nonetheless.
+In particular, life does not escape the general trend towards greater thermodynamic entropy, but it is able to decrease macroscopic entropy --- the structures of living organisms --- by compensating it with higher entropy at more microscopic levels (e.g., heat dissipation) \cite{jeffery-pollack-rovelli-19E} \cite{jeffery-rovelli-20TN}.

+Let us set aside the ncessary increase of microscopic entropy in order to focus on the structures of life as they can be grossly captured by information entropy.
+Since information entropy is greatest when all characters are equiprobable, increasingly structured living beings correspond to smaller values of information entropy in biological communication codes.
+Thus, let us take information entropy as a suitable Lyapunov function to be minimized by evolutionary systems (see \S~\ref{app:Lyapunov}).